-- As regards legitimation, at least 1% of the capital is required to be able to exercise the challenge action.
+- As for the legitimation, at least 1% of the capital is required to be able to exercise the challenge action.

-- Additional board powers: He is credited with the decision on essential operations (those in which the volume of the operation exceeds 25% of the total assets of the balance sheet).
+- Additional powers of the board: The decision on essential operations (those in which the volume of the operation exceeds 25% of the total assets on the balance sheet) is attributed to it.

-- General meeting attendance: The maximum number of actions that could be required to attend the meeting from 1 per thousand to 1,000 shares is reduced.
+- Attendance at the general meeting: The maximum number of shares that could be required to attend the meeting is reduced from 1 per thousand to 1,000 shares.

-- Fractionation and divergent vote: The entities that act on behalf of various persons may split and delegate the vote, as is the case of foreign investors who make their investments through a chain of financial intermediaries that act as fiduciary holders on behalf of the last investor.
+- Fractionation and divergent vote: Entities acting on behalf of various persons may divide and delegate the vote, as is the case of foreign investors who make their investments through a chain of financial intermediaries who act as fiduciary holders on behalf of the last investor.

-- Right to information: It is proposed to reduce the maximum period in which shareholders can request information from 7 to 5 days before the meeting is held.
+- Right to information: It is proposed to lower the maximum period in which shareholders can request information from 7 to 5 days before the meeting is held.

-- Associations and shareholder forums: Its registration is established in a special register in the CNMV and the fulfillment of a series of accounting and information obligations.
+- Associations and shareholders forums: Its registration is established in a special register with the CNMV and the fulfillment of a series of accounting and information obligations.

 Duties and liability regime of administrators:

-- The duties of diligence and loyalty and the procedures that should be followed in case of a conflict of interest are more precisely defined.
+- The duties of diligence and loyalty and the procedures that should be followed in the event of a conflict of interest are more precisely typified.

-- The scope of the sanction is extended, beyond compensation for the damage caused, including the return of unjust enrichment.
-The filing of the social action of responsibility is facilitated by reducing the necessary participation (from 5 to 3% in listed) and allowing its direct interposition (without waiting for the meeting) in case of breach of the duty of loyalty.
+- The scope of the sanction is extended, beyond the compensation for the damage caused, including the return of the unjust enrichment.
+The filing of the social responsibility action is facilitated by reducing the necessary participation (from 5 to 3% in listed companies) and allowing its direct filing (without waiting for the meeting) in case of breach of the duty of loyalty.

-- Powers of the board of directors: A new article with the non-delegable powers of the board is included, in order to reserve to the board the decisions corresponding to the essential core of the management and supervision of the company.
+- Powers of the board of directors: A new article is included with the non-delegable powers of the board, in order to reserve to the board the decisions corresponding to the essential core of the management and supervision of the company.
 In listed companies, these powers are joined by new ones such as the risk control and management policy.

-- President and CEO: When both charges fall on the same person, the appointment of the chairman of the board will require the favorable vote of two thirds of the board members.
-In addition, a coordinating advisor must be appointed among the independents (lead independent director) who is empowered to request the convening of the board, expand the agenda, coordinate non-executive directors and direct the chairman's assessment.
+- President and CEO: When both positions fall to the same person, the appointment of the president of the council will require the favorable vote of two thirds of the members of the council.
+In addition, a coordinating director must be appointed from among the independentlead independent director) who is empowered to request the call of the board, expand the agenda, coordinate non-executive directors and direct the evaluation of the president.

-- Evaluation of the board and its commissions: The board of directors must carry out an annual evaluation of its operation and that of its commissions.
+- Evaluation of the council and its committees: The board of directors must carry out an annual evaluation of its operation and that of its committees.

-- Appointments and Remuneration Committee: The boards of directors must imperatively constitute a commission for appointments and remuneration.
+- Appointments and remuneration committee: The boards of directors must imperatively constitute an appointments and remuneration committee.

-- Administrator term: It is proposed that the maximum period of each appointment does not exceed 4 years, compared to the current 6.
+- Duration of the administrator position: It is proposed that the maximum period of each appointment does not exceed 4 years, compared to the current 6.

-- Programmatic References: The remuneration of the directors must be reasonable, in accordance with the economic situation of the company and with the functions and responsibilities attributed to them and the remuneration system must be oriented to promote the profitability and sustainability of the company in the long term.
+- Programmatic references: The remuneration of the administrators must be reasonable, in accordance with the economic situation of the company and with the functions and responsibilities assigned to them, and the remuneration system must be aimed at promoting the profitability and sustainability of the company in the long term.

-- CEOs: The remuneration regime is clarified for the exercise of executive powers of the directors.
-In those cases, a contract must be signed with the director, which will include the different remuneration items.
+- CEOs: The remuneration regime for the exercise of executive powers of the directors is clarified.
+In these cases, a contract must be signed with the director, which will include the different remuneration items.
 It will be approved by a qualified majority of the council and the abstention of the interested parties.

-Remuneration Policy: It must be approved by the board (binding vote), after a report by the appointments and remuneration committee, at least every three years.
-This policy will contain at least:
+Remuneration policy: It must be approved by the board (binding vote), after a report from the appointments and remuneration committee, at least every three years.
+This policy will contain, at least:

-- Total compensation to directors for their status as such
+- Total remuneration to directors for their status as such

-- The remuneration system for executive directors (description of the components, overall amount of the annual fixed remuneration and its variation in the reference period, the setting parameters of the remaining components and all the terms and conditions of their contracts as premiums, compensation, etc.)
+- The remuneration system for executive directors (description of the components, global amount of the annual fixed remuneration and its variation in the reference period, the parameters for fixing the other components and all the terms and conditions of their contracts as premiums, compensation, etc.)

-- The council will decide the individual distribution always within the remuneration policy.
+- The board will decide the individual distribution always within the remuneration policy.

-- Any modification will require board approval and no payment can be made as long as it has not been approved by the board.
+- Any modification will require approval of the board and no payment can be made until it has been approved by the board.

-- Annual report on remuneration: It will continue to be submitted to the board's advisory vote but, in the case of a negative vote, a new remuneration policy proposal must be made.
+- Annual remuneration report: It will continue to be subject to an advisory vote by the board, but in the event of a negative vote, a new proposal for the remuneration policy must be made.